johnwcowan/r7rs-work/TimeAdvancedCowan.md

 but adjusted to the nearest integral value of *fieldname* using the conventions of `round`, `ceiling`, `floor`, or `truncate`.
 This may cause other fields to change their values as well.

+### Duration fields

+`years`: The number of years in the duration.

+`months`: The number of months in the duration.

+`weeks`: The number of weeks in the duration.

+`days`: The number of days in the duration.

+`hours`: The number of hours in the duration.

+`minutes`: The number of minutes in the duration.

+`seconds`: The number of seconds in the duration.

+`nanoseconds`: The number of nanoseconds in the duration.

+`iso-duration-string`: A string beginning with `P` followed by a letter Y, M, W, D, H, M, S, or W and a number, repeated for all the fields with which the date object was created.

+`time-object`: A time object of type `duration` equal in length to the duration object.
+It is an error if the `years` and `months` fields are not both 0.

 ### Comparators